Louisville Medical Malpractice Attorney

 T.V. shows like House and Grey’s Anatomy would lead us to believe that all medical errors are big and obvious, but that is not always the case.
-Many victims of medical malpractice don’t even discover the error until months or years later when other symptoms present themselves.
+Many victims in medical malpractice cases don’t even discover the error until months or years later when other symptoms present themselves.

 A delayed diagnosis occurs when a doctor fails to properly identify the signs of an illness or condition in a timely manner.
 A delay in treatment can cause the patient to endure pain, suffer further physiological harm, and even be fatal.
 This is especially grievous in cases of cancer misdiagnosis.

 Doctors have a responsibility to listen to patients’ descriptions of their symptoms and take their concerns seriously.
 They must explore all avenues that may explain why the patient is experiencing their symptoms.